 For a lot of people, more RAM means more speed.
 But this is just half part of the complete information, and we are here to help you provide the full knowledge of RAM.
-From this article, you will understand how more RAM can make your gaming experience better, but up to a certain point, and why sometimes having more RAM will have no effect on your gameplay whatsoever.
-So let's dive in and learn some important stuff about RAM and its working.
+From this article, you will understand what is RAM, how more RAM can make your gaming experience better, but up to a certain point, and why sometimes having more RAM will not affect your gameplay whatsoever.
+So let's dive in and learn some important stuff about RAM and its works.

-Before we go any further, let's define what RAM is in a computing system.
+Before we go any further, what does RAM stand for?
+Let's define what RAM is in a computing system.
 RAM stands for Random Access Memory, and in simple words, it is a short-term storage component of a computer.

 A Brief History Of RAM

-The very first form of RAM came about in 1947, which uses the Williams tube, which more or less functions as a cathode ray tube.
-The data in those RAM tubes were stored in the form of electrically charged spots.
+The first form of RAM came about in 1947, which uses the Williams tube, which more or less functions as a cathode ray tube.
+The data in those RAM tubes were stored in electrically charged spots.

 Then came magnetic-core memory, which was again invented in 1947.
 This RAM uses metal rings, and wires are used to connect the metal rings.
-In these metal rings, one bit of data is being stored per ring, and it can be accessed at any time during the computing tasks.
+In these metal rings, one bit of data is being stored per ring and can be accessed at any time during the computing tasks.

 Lastly came RAM that we are using right now in our system.
 The latest RAM is also known as solid-state memory, and it was first used in 1968 by Robert Dennard; in this form of RAM, the transistors were used to store bits of data, and each RAM stick has millions of transistors soldered in it.

-All the data you see on your computer screen goes through RAM first before it is shown to you.
-Even the moment of your mouse from one side of the screen to the other is processed by the RAM installed in your system, and in the given section below, we will explain how RAM plays a vital role in all the computing processes.
+All the data you see on your computer screen goes through the RAM before it is shown to you.
+The moment you move the mouse from one end of the screen to the other is processed by the RAM installed in your system.
+In the given section below, we will explain how RAM plays a vital role in all the computing processes.

-The term RAM was introduced due to the working of the hardware, which allows this hardware to directly access any storage location, which is also known as a memory address.
-RAM was used to distinguish regular core memory from offline memory early uses, which is your hard drive.
+The term RAM was introduced due to the working of the hardware, which allows this hardware to directly access any storage location, also known as a memory address.
+RAM was used to distinguish regular core memory from offline memory in early uses, which is your hard drive.

-The offline memory is the magnetic tape from which if you want to retrieve specific data, you can only do it by accessing the particular address and that too in the sequential order.
-Which do you need to start at the beginning of the tape and then move towards the end to find the data?
+The offline memory is the magnetic tape from which if you want to retrieve specific data, you can only do it by accessing the particular address in sequential order.
+Sequential order means that you need to start at the beginning of the tape and move towards the end to find the data.
 On the other hand, RAM is organized and controlled to allow data to be stored and retrieved directly to and from specific locations.

-The concept of RAM is pretty much similar to that of a set of boxes in which each box can hold a 0 or a 1.
-Each box has its very own unique address, which can be found by counting out the columns and rows.
-The boxes present in the RAM are called arrays, and each individual box is called a cell.
+The concept of RAM is similar to that of a set of boxes in which each box can hold a 0 or a 1.
+Each box has its unique address, which can be found by counting the columns and rows.
+The boxes in the RAM are called arrays, and each box is called a cell.

-In order to find a specific cell present in RAM, a controller present in RAM sends the column and the row address in an electric line which is etched to the chip.
-Both rows and columns in the RAM array come with their own address line.
+A controller in RAM sends the column and the row address in an electric line that is etched to the chip to find a specific cell present in RAM.
+Both rows and columns in the RAM array come with their address line.
 The data which is being read flows back via a separate data line.

 Why Is RAM Important For Your Computer?

 RAM is temporary storage whose data will be wiped away as soon as the machine is turned off.
-So now you might be thinking that if the data is removed from the RAM, how could it be of any use to you?
-The answer lies in RAM being fast in sending data to the processor, which makes it an ideal choice to be used in actively working software like video editing, app development, and even web browsing.
+So now you might be thinking that if the data is removed from the RAM, how could it be helpful to you?
+The answer lies in RAM being fast in sending data to the processor, making it an ideal choice to be used in actively working software like video editing, app development, and even web browsing.

-In simple terms, RAM allows you to access multiple running programs at once, so there is no latency, and you can access all the information that you want without any delay.
-Also, RAM is significantly faster than a hard drive, and even to the Optane Memory, which is now manufactured by Intel and said to be the quickest storage memory.
+In simple terms, RAM allows you to access multiple running programs at once, so there is no latency, and you can access all the information you want without any delay.
+Also, RAM is significantly faster than a hard drive and even the Optane Memory, which is now manufactured by Intel and said to be the quickest storage memory.

 RAM VS ROM

-You might have seen a little loading time when you first opened up the application, but when you start it once again, you are going to find that it opens up instantly.
-Well, that's because RAM keeps your previously accessed information, and when you need it once again, it doesn't retrieve it from the hard drive as it already stores that information in its memory.
+You might have seen a little loading time when you first opened up the application, but when you start it once again, you will find that it opens up instantly.
+Well, that's because the random access memory keeps your previously accessed information, and when you need it again, it doesn't retrieve it from the hard drive as it already stores that information in its computer memory.